Criteria for Selecting a Divorce Attorney in Washington State

 Question 1:

-If I want the best attorney, shouldn't I hire a large law firm at the highest cost?
+If I want the best attorney, shouldn't I hire a large law firm at a high cost?

 Answer: